Anri Alimont

 Out of Character

 Hi!
-I'm Caffeine, but you can also call me Anri since she's the only character I really (role)play on XIV.
 I'm a trans woman from Europe and I'm slowly approaching my 30s, and I've been writing and roleplaying for ~15 years at this point.
 Writing is a serious passion of mine, and I'm equally as comfortable running things as a GM as I am participating in other people's storylines as player.
+I prefer freeform writing with minimal rolling in events, but may use basic d20s for groups!

 Yes

 1) Light lorebending.
 I'm okay with mild lorebending, but let's please keep the setting fantasy-aligned.2) Open-world roleplay.
 Given the choice, I'll always pick this over Quicksands chitchat no. 381.3) Plotting, planning and scheduling.
 We are the GMs of the plots we write together, so let's put in the effort!4) Character-driven plots.
-Scenes focused more on our characters than on the situations they're in.
+Focusing on how the world affects our OCs, not how they affect the world.

 Maybe / Talk first!

-1) Evil characters.
-Anri is ultimately good-aligned and won't just "hang out" with irredeemably evil people.2) Blank-slate search infos.
+1) Hostile character dynamics.
+There needs to be complexity; it can't just be nonstop bickering in every scene.2) Blank-slate search infos.
 You can always approach me, but I can't approach you off "WU/T!" alone!3) Lightless.
 I'll sync if we've RPed before or we're starting a scheduled RP, but never with full-on strangers.4) ERP.
-It's a possibility with the right IC chemistry, but please don't make this your sole interest or focus.
+I'm not saying it's not gonna happen at all, but it'll need the right chemistry, context and buildup.

 No

 1) Minors, IC or OOC.
 All players and characters involved in a scene, no matter the nature, should be 18+.2) Bigotry & queer fetishization.
-I'm not okay with raceplay and I will not interact with "F+" characters at all.3) High-powered characters: WoLs, Scions, immediately MSQ-adjacent characters, demi-gods, et cetera.4) Endless bar RP: sooner or later, I'll lose interest if all we ever RP is smalltalk in the Quicksands!
+I'm not okay with raceplay and I will not interact with "F+" characters at all.3) High-powered characters: WoLs, Scions, immediately MSQ-adjacent characters, demi-gods, et cetera.4) Dialogue-only, rapid-fire bar RP.
+It's not for me and I'll lose interest fast: I need more than just this!

 With all that out of the way, communication is key: if you're unsure about something, if you'd like to present a scene idea that wouldn't work in the current location or context, or you just don't know how to approach my character, you're always welcome to approach me OOC with a /tell instead, even when I'm RP-tagged.
 I do actually prefer OOC approaches over IC approaches!If you'd like to roleplay with me, don't be shy!
 Do be direct about your intentions, though: if all you do is compliment my glamour, my carrd or something else, then I'll assume you're just being nice - which is perfectly fine and welcome (and nice of you indeed!), but it doesn't really tell me you're looking to roleplay with me.